Billlhw/RustFS/README.md

   - Architected the master node logic, encompassing metadata management and load balancing to maintain system performance and consistency.
   - Designed and implemented metadata update propagation feature and master failure recovery mechanisms
   - Programmed the logic to split files into chunks for file operations, adhering to the core principles of chunk-based distributed storage.
-  - Developed real-time file tailing feature.
+  - Developed the user authentication feature.

 ## 7. Lessons Learned and Concluding Remarks